Comparing quantum and classical Monte Carlo algorithms for estimating Betti numbers of clique complexes: The algorithm

 \subsection{Polynomial constructions}

-In this section we describe a family of polynomials considered in the Betti number estimation algorithm of \cite{Akhalwaya2022}.
-In particular, we show that the polynomials used in \cite{Akhalwaya2022} have $2$-norm growing exponentially with their degree, which we then show leads to an exponential term in the algorithm's time-complexity.
+In this section we describe a family of polynomials considered in the Betti number estimation algorithm of \cite{Akhalwaya2022} that is used in Algorithm~\ref{alg:cap}.
+We first give general conditions for a polynomial $p(x)$ to yield an appropriate approximation of the normalised Betti number when applied in the context of Algorithm~\ref{alg:cap}.
+We will then show that the polynomials used in \cite{Akhalwaya2022} have $2$-norm growing exponentially with their degree, which we then show leads to an exponential term in the algorithm's time-complexity.